Cray-HPE/docs-csm/operations/hardware_state_manager/Lock_and_Unlock_Management_Nodes.md

 ### When To Lock Management Nodes

-To best protect system health, NCNs should be locked as early as possible in the install/upgrade cycle.
+To best protect system health, NCNs and their BMCs should be locked as early as possible in the install/upgrade cycle.
 The later in the process, the more risk there is of accidentally taking down a critical node.
 NCN locking must be done after Kubernetes is running and the HSM service is operational.

 Check whether HSM is running with the following command: